This video introduces the importance of getting better at what we do.

 Share your longer term plans with them.
 Ask what they would do in your situation whilst keeping in mind that it’s always your choice as to what action you take.
 Always thank them for their suggestions.

-The final section is the NLP Career Section Summary.
+The final page in this section is the NLP Career Section Summary.

 NLP Career Section Index